Save 10% Automatically on 3+ Jars of Honey (Excludes Royales)

 Please Note: These eggs aren't for eating!

-Since these eggs soak for a considerable amount of time, we don't recommend using them to eat - not only could food safety be an issue, but they may taste unpleasant due to soaking in a robust and concentrated liquid.
+Since these eggs soak for a considerable amount of time, we don't recommend using them for consumption - not only could food safety be an issue, but they may taste unpleasant due to soaking in a strong and concentrated liquid.

 star